-After some early-morning photography in the Tankwa Karoo we will leave the dry plains and head southeast to the Agulhas area, where we will have two nights before continuing further east.
-The drive (roughly 3.5 hours) is another picturesque one as we make our way through the Cape Fold Mountains.
-We will keep a lookout for Ground Woodpecker and Verreaux's Eagle during the drive.
-Then we will spend some time birding the wheat fields in the Agulhas area, which are good areas for Denham's Bustard, Karoo Korhaan, Cape Crow, Cape Long-billed Lark, and Blue Cranes (usually in large numbers).
+After some early-morning birding in the Tankwa Karoo we will leave the dry plains and head towards the west coast, where we will have one night before continuing south to Cape Town.
+The drive (approximately three hours) is another picturesque one as we make our way through the Cape Fold Mountains, and then through vast areas of farmland.